 - Lay out all the pieces in front of the blindfold group and let them fix the puzzle

 - The team leads or guide can of course guide through instructions in a verbal way.

 - This team building activity establishes high levels of trust and attention to detail among the organization.

 Who does not like to be on a magazine cover?
-This corporate team building activity brings out the creativity and uniqueness in your team members since it is strictly without computer or internet.
+This corporate team building activity brings out the creativity and uniqueness in your team members since it is strictly without a computer or internet.